 Chatbots are made for specific reasons and can base their requirements, and working can be broadly divided into two categories:

-Working of a rule-based chatbot
+Working with a rule-based chatbot

 Rule-based chatbots store particular questions and their answers.
 They use a simple true-false algorithm to understand user queries and provide relevant answers.

-Working of an AI-based chatbot
+Working with an AI-based chatbot